gamebackup/gamebackup.github.io/successor-guide.md

 Custom error page, nothing else to say

 ### `finalproduct-v2.html`
-**THIS ONE IS IMPORTANT!!!** This is the one that you send to people. it fetches the index.html, compares versions with gamebackup.github.io (to make sure its up to date), and everything else. this is how x3e avoids being blocked
+**THIS ONE IS IMPORTANT!!!** This is the one that you send to people. it fetches the index.html, compares versions with gamebackup.github.io (to make sure its up to date), and everything else. this is how x3e avoids being blocked.
+IF YOU DONT UPDATE THE VERSION TAG IN THE META (line 9 of index.html) THIS WILL NOT UPDATE

 ### `dedications.html`
 exactly what it says on the tin. currently not attached to the main site, just a file floating in space